lebbex/LXON/README.md

 # LXON

-LXON (Lebbex Object Notation) is a serialization format developped solely by Nicholas (Jasper) Birla-Eliade, designed to be simple to read/edit, all while being as capable as possible for many and most usages.
+LXON (Lebbex Object Notation) is a serialization format developped solely by Nick Jasper, designed to be simple to read/edit, all while being as capable as possible for many and most usages.

 ## License & Trademarks